evronylab/STREAM/README.md

 In the sample-specific results directory:
 1. [sampleID].cram and [sampleID].cram.crai: aligned CRAM file and index with optical duplicates removed and coordinate-sorted
 2. [sampleID].R1_fastqc.html and [sampleID].R2_fastqc.html: fastqc reports (FASTQ start only)
+3. [sampleID].STAR.Log.final.out: Output of STAR transcriptome alignment if performing optional transcriptome filtering
+4. [sampleID].STAR.splicemetrics.txt: Fraction of total reads that are splice reads per transcriptome alignment, which are filtered from FASTQ files
-3. [sampleID].markdup.metrics.txt: duplication metrics report, output of Picard MarkDuplicates (FASTQ start only)
+5. [sampleID].markdup.metrics.txt: duplication metrics report, output of Picard MarkDuplicates (FASTQ start only)
-4. Picard CollectHsMetrics reports:
+6. Picard CollectHsMetrics reports:
    - [sampleID]_picard_usats.txt: output of CollectHsMetrics when the microsatellite coordinates are input as TARGETS and the probe coordinates are input as BAITS
    - [sampleID]_picard_probes.txt: output of CollectHsMetrics when the probe coordinates are input as both TARGETS and BAITS
-5. [sampleID]_hipstr.vcf.gz, [sampleID]_gangstr.vcf.gz, [sampleID]_eh.vcf.gz: output VCFs from the three callers
+7. [sampleID]_hipstr.vcf.gz, [sampleID]_gangstr.vcf.gz, [sampleID]_eh.vcf.gz: output VCFs from the three callers
-6. [sampleID]_bedtools.txt: output of bedtools coverage; the only columns retained are the name of the locus and the number of reads overlapping the full interval
+8. [sampleID]_bedtools.txt: output of bedtools coverage; the only columns retained are the name of the locus and the number of reads overlapping the full interval
-7. [sampleID].GATK.g.vcf.gz: output of GATK HaplotypeCaller, if a supplementary panel was specified
+9. [sampleID].GATK.g.vcf.gz: output of GATK HaplotypeCaller, if a supplementary panel was specified
-8. [sampleID].GATK.vcf.gz: output of GATK GenotypeGVCFs, if a supplementary panel was specified
+10. [sampleID].GATK.vcf.gz: output of GATK GenotypeGVCFs, if a supplementary panel was specified

 ### B. Filtering outputs
 1. YAML config file: a copy of the configuration file defining the filtering thresholds used by the script, for documentation